In this article

 Gum disease and tooth decay can cause an unpleasant smell.
 Food and debris can get trapped in plaque.

-Gastrointestinal problems like reflux or poor digestion can cause consumed foods to make their way back up the esophagus and cause halitosis.
+Gastrointestinal problems like reflux or poor digestion can cause consumed foods to go back up the esophagus and cause halitosis.

 It is common to experience dry mouth after sleeping or while taking certain medications.
 A lack of saliva reduces the ability to wash away food particles, which can cause bad breath.